 USAC verifies the service categories for which discounts are sought for each Funding Request Number (FRN) to ensure that on the FCC Form 470 associated with that FRN, the applicant indicated that it was seeking that type of service.
-The service categories specified on the FCC Form 470 and FCC Form 471 are: Category One (Telecommunications Services, Voice Services and Internet Access) and Category 2 (Internal Connections Other Than Basic Maintenance, Basic Maintenance of Internal Connections and Managed Internal Broadband Services).
+The service categories specified on the FCC Form 470 and FCC Form 471 are: Category One (Data Transmission and/or Internet Access and Voice Services) and Category 2 (Internal Connections, Basic Maintenance of Internal Connections and Managed Internal Broadband Services).